Longhorn-Developers/UT-Dining/README.md

 # UT Dining

-UT Dining is your companion app for exploring dining options at the University of Texas.
+UT Dining is your companion app for exploring dining options at the University of Texas at Austin.
 Browse menus, check dining hours, and find the perfect meal on campus.

 > This project has been adopted by [Longhorn Developers](https://github.com/Longhorn-Developers).
-Huge thanks to Ethan Lanting (@EthanL06) for creating it!
+Originally created by [Ethan Lanting](https://github.com/EthanL06).

 <a href="https://apps.apple.com/us/app/ut-dining/id6743042002">
    <img alt="Download on the app store" src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" height="48">